Pharmacy

 Emergency supply service

-Community pharmacists can arrange an emergency supply of medicines if you forget to renew your prescription or bring your repeat medication on holiday.
+Community pharmacists can arrange an emergency supply of most medicines if you forget to renew your prescription or bring your repeat medication on holiday.

 This service enables community pharmacies to supply regular repeat medication when your GP practice is unable to supply a prescription.
 The pharmacist will be able to tell you if they can make an emergency supply using this service and explain your other options if they cannot.

 Please note that the emergency supply service is only available for UK registered patients.
-Controlled drugs like Pregabalin and Gabapentin are excluded from this service.
+Controlled drugs like pregabalin and gabapentin are excluded from this service.

 Visitors who have had a regular prescription issued by an EEA or Swiss prescriber may be able to obtain a private (chargeable) emergency supply.

-Pharmacy minor ailment scheme
+Pharmacy First and minor ailment scheme

 Treatment for children: